11 AWS Cost Optimization Tools Tested in 2026

 CostPatrol vs AWS Cost Explorer: what is the difference?

 AWS Cost Explorer is a free dashboard that shows past spending with up to 24-hour data delay.
-CostPatrol is FinOps-as-a-Service: 100+ expert-encoded detection rules scan 30+ AWS services, deliver exact CLI fix commands to Slack daily, and run anomaly detection.
+CostPatrol is a Slack-first AWS cost optimization tool: 123 expert-encoded detection rules scan 38+ AWS services, deliver exact CLI fix commands to Slack daily, and run anomaly detection.
 Deterministic rules, not AI — every finding is fully explainable.
 Cost Explorer shows graphs.
 CostPatrol shows what to do, with copy-paste CLI commands for every finding.

 Do I need a FinOps team to optimize AWS costs?